UAlbertaFSAE/f1tenth/docs/SIMULATOR.md

 then rebuilds `f1tenth_gym_ros`, `cone_detector_sim`, `map_generator`, and launches the full stack (gym bridge, pure_pursuit, triangulator, cone_detector_sim, RViz).

-Run `make -C src run_sim` with no `CSV=` to relaunch with whatever CSV/spawn pose is already set in the configs (skips the rebuild-and-resync step).
+Run `make src run_sim` with no `CSV=` to relaunch with whatever CSV/spawn pose is already set in the configs (skips the rebuild-and-resync step).

 ### What you'll see in RViz